 Opened in 1882, the Musée Grévin is the wax museum of Paris.
-Visitors will be able to see representations of famous individuals that have had an impact on the course of human history and popular French and international celebrities.
+Visitors will be able to see representations of famous individuals that have had an impact on the course of human history.

 The museum is housed in a very peculiar building, which is divided into different rooms including a viewpoint and a theatre.